pablogq/RealTimeArousalDetectionUsingGSR/README.md

 - SamplerateLabel - sample rate of the GSR device;
 - ArousalLevel - number of arousal levels.

+### Asset API
+- void SetSignalSamplerate(string speed) – sets the frequency [in Hz] of measuring the GSR signal.
+Rate should be greater 1 and less than 100 and default sampling is 10Hz.
+It returns 0 in case of success.

 ### Socket communication

 The measured and calculated from the asset emotional arousal status of the current gamer/user can be access by a socket client.
 For this purpose following messages are expected: